 ‘Agents of SHIELD’ Cancellation Possible?
-The Ratings for the Marvel Show Don’t Look Good
+The Ratings For The Marvel Show Don’t Look Good

 Is an Agents of SHIELD cancellation possible this year?
 Although this Marvel show has been on ABC for several seasons now, it’s never found the fan base and numerous followers that result in the kind of high Nielsen ratings the network would like to have on a Tuesday night.
-This maybe one of the reasons the show this season slipped back one hour to a later timeslot.
+This may be one of the reasons the show this season slipped back one hour to a later timeslot.

-From a ratings perspective, moving agents of SHIELD to the later timeslot seems to have made things worse – rather than better.
+From a ratings perspective, moving Agents of SHIELD to the later timeslot seems to have made things worse – rather than better.
 As reported by International Business Times, at the time it was suggested that moving one hour later on the schedule would allow them to have a more adult tone – including slightly more realistic and graphic violence.

 #AgentsOfSHIELD is in danger of #cancellation!! ????????????????@AgentsofSHIELD @Marvel #Marvel pic.twitter.com/Cc1lkyZ52U